n6garcia/Garcias-Game-of-Life/README.md

 ## The Huilon Game of Life
 a Huilon will be a shape in IR3 or Imaginary Real 3D Space. the operation that combines Huilons will be the XOR function on area.
-AI will then be trained to trade Huilons with each other.
+AI will then be trained to trade Huilons with each other to maximize area.